How to Plan a Flight Before Takeoff (So Flying Feels Effortless)

 • or smooth and continuous

-Speed decisions made early reduce mid-flight correction.
+Speed decisions made early reduce mid-Flight correction.

 The drone feels calmer because your intent is clear.